 New Filing Compliance Procedures for Non-Resident U.S. Taxpayers

 The IRS is aware that some U.S. taxpayers living abroad have failed to timely file U.S. federal income tax returns or Reports of Foreign Bank and Financial Accounts (FBARs).
 Some of these taxpayers have recently become aware of their filing obligations and now seek to come into compliance with the law.
-The Service is announcing a new procedure for current non-residents including, but not limited to, dual citizens who have not filed U.S. income tax and information returns to file their delinquent returns.
-This procedure will go into effect on Sept.
-1, 2012.
+The Service announced a new procedure for current non-residents including, but not limited to, dual citizens who have not filed U.S. income tax and information returns to file their delinquent returns.
+For details, please refer to U.S. Taxpayers Residing Outside the United States.

 Note: On September 30, 2013, FinCEN posted, on their internet site, a notice announcing FinCEN Report 114, Report of Foreign Bank and Financial Accounts (the current FBAR form).
 FinCEN Report 114 supersedes TD F 90-22.1 (the FBAR form that was used in prior years) and is only available online through the BSA E-Filing System website.
 The system allows the filer to enter the calendar year reported, including past years, on the online FinCEN Report 114.